vacp2p/multiprotocol/README.md

 ## Specification

-A multiprotocol, like a multiaddr is a recursive (TLV)+ (type-length-value repeating) encoding.
+A multiprotocol, like a multiaddr is a recursive (TLV)+ (type-length-value repeating) encoding, except we add the addition of prefixes such as the `namespace`, `protocol` and `version`.
 It has two forms:
   - a human-readable version to be used when printing to the user (UTF-8)
   - a binary-packed version to be used in storage, transmissions on the wire, and as a primitive in other formats.